 After defining the objectives, choosing the sources, obtaining the data and inserting them into the specific technologies for analysis, the next step is big data analytics.
 There are many analysis tools available, for example the Sentiment Analysis, which collects user reactions and attitudes or trends in real time, based on comments on social media.

-If you want to stay updated on our articles about technological innovation, and how this can help businesses, read our JOurnal.
+If you want to stay updated on our articles about technological innovation and ICT research, and how they can help businesses, read our JOurnal.